ZeMendes17/ZeMendes17/README.md

 ## 💫 About Me:

-I'm an informatics engineering student from Portugal, currently studying at the University of Aveiro.
-Passionate about software engineering, backend development and DevOps.
+I'm a software engineering student from Portugal, currently studying at the University of Porto.
+Passionate about the software engineering practices, backend development and DevOps.
 Always eager to learn, collaborate, and turn ideas into functional code!<br>

 ## 📫 How to Reach Me: